Program proposal & design

 Budgets should be created in Canadian Dollars.
 An estimate sheet showing what currency exchange rate you should be using to calculate costs is included in the Call for Proposal documents.

-You will need to submit a course information table, showing the courses you will offer, and the associated course outline.
+You will need to submit a course information table showing the courses you will offer as well as the associated course outline/syllabus.

 These documents must be provided to all departmental administrators involved in order to facilitate the timetabling of the courses and the preparation of contracts for instructors.
 Should you change any of the component courses after the proposal is signed, it will require an email of permission from the Department Head approving the change.